jsolano/react-sudoku-solver/README.md

 ## General idea:

-Initially was just create a react app that used Peter Norvig's approach to solve any sudoku puzzle.
-Then when I did my research about sudoku solver strategies, there are more than 38 options!
+Initially was just create a react app that used Peter Norvig's approach to solve any sudoku puzzle while collecting all steps to learn.
+But, Peter Norvig used a backtracking search strategy, and what it does is systematically try all possibilities until it hit one that works.
+That create many temp steps that are not valid as it test for all possibles solutions.

+Then I did my research about other sudoku solver strategies, there are more than 38 options!
 I was hook.
 See here [https://www.sudokuwiki.org/sudoku.htm](https://www.sudokuwiki.org/sudoku.htm).

-But it comes with a caveats, you will have to produce tons of code and may be still don't solve the puzzle.
-(I learned this in the hard way).
+But it comes with a caveats, you will have to produce many lines of code and may still won't solve all puzzles.
+(I learned this the hard way).
 So, here is a mixed approach: Create a react app that used the fundamental strategies and only apply Peter
 Norvig's nuclear solver in case the other strategies fail to resolve it.

 ## List of Sudoku solver strategies: